-With a bachelor's degree and 1-2 years of experience as a student teacher, you're off to a great start...
+With a bachelor's degree and one-to-two years of experience as a student teacher, you're off to a great start...
 But now you have a choice:

-Some special educators do both, working in the classroom while pursuing a master's degree part-time; some take a sabbatical to go back to school full-time; and still, others decide that an education bachelor's degree is enough.
+Some special educators do both, working in the classroom while pursuing a master's degree part-time.
+Some take a sabbatical to go back to school full-time.
+Still others decide that an education bachelor's degree is enough.

 So, is a master's degree in special education worth it?
 While the answer to that question will be different for every teacher, there are some compelling reasons to look into master's programs for special education teachers.
 Before we dive into them, however, let's take a look at what master's programs for special education teachers are like.

-It’s not always clear what kind of degree you need to teach special education, especially at the graduate level.
-There are various types of master’s degrees available to teachers specializing in special education, all of which may be described as a master's in special education.
+It’s not always clear what kind of degree you need to teach special education, especially when you reach the graduate level.
+There are various master’s degrees available to teachers specializing in special education, all of which may be described as a master's in special education.
 Prospective special education teachers should take a particularly close look at two degrees: the Master of Education (MEd) and the Master of Arts in Teaching (MAT).

 The difference between the MEd and the MAT lies in how a university assigns disciplines to its different schools.
 In general: